- 1-3/4 cups uncooked wide egg noodles

 - Drain noodles.
 Spread 1/4 cup tuna mixture into a 3-cup baking dish coated with cooking spray.
 Layer with half of the noodles, 1/2 cup tuna mixture and one slice of cheese.
 Repeat layers.

-- In a small microwave-safe bowl, melt remaining butter; stir in bread crumbs.
+- Microwave remaining butter on high, stirring every 30 seconds; stir in bread crumbs.
 Sprinkle over top of casserole.
 Bake, uncovered, at 350° for 20-25 minutes or until bubbly.
 Yield: 2 servings.

 Light-Bodied White Wine